buildspace/buildspace-projects/NFT_Game/en/Section_1/Lesson_3_Setup_Data_For_Character_NFTs.md

 Remember, the constructor runs only **once** the first time the contract is ran.

-I take the character data in my `constructor` and store it nicely on the contract in a `sturct` of type `CharacterAttributes`.
+I take the character data in my `constructor` and store it nicely on the contract in a `struct` of type `CharacterAttributes`.
 Each `CharacterAttributes` holds the base attributes for each character.

 ```solidity
 struct CharacterAttributes {